jonlpersson/ed-latimore/site/_posts/2016-10-01-dealing-with-getting-knocked-out-lessons-from-losing-a-fight.md

 Depressed isn’t quite the feeling I experienced, but I was definitely caught up in my self-pity.

-Then I sat down for breakfast in the hotel, and the news was running a segment on the [bombings in Aleppo, Syria](https://en.wikipedia.org/wiki/Aleppo_bombings_&#40;April%E2%80%93July_2016&#41;){: target="_blank" rel="noopener noreferrer"}.
+Then I sat down for breakfast in the hotel, and the news was running a segment on the [bombings in Aleppo, Syria](https://en.wikipedia.org/wiki/Aleppo_bombings_&#40;April%E2%80%93July_2016&#41;){: target="_blank" rel="noreferrer noopener"}.
 Then it followed up with [police shootings in Tulsa, Oklahoma and Charlotte, North Carolina.](https://www.cnn.com/2016/09/22/us/tulsa-charlotte-shooting-protests/index.html){: target="_blank" rel="noopener"} Finally, I learned that [a guy walked into a mall in Washington State and killed five people](https://en.wikipedia.org/wiki/Cascade_Mall_shooting){: target="_blank" rel="noopener"}, one of which was a 16-year old cancer survivor.

 Suddenly everything was put into perspective.